 Student spotlight details

 'As an undergraduate I studied English Literature with the Open University and found I loved studying and wanted to continue.
 But I found it rather isolating and wanted to meet face-to-face with fellow students more often.
-I decided on the MSt in Literature and Arts at OUDCE as the course is part-time, which enabled me to balance work and study, and the Residences provided a great student experience.
+I decided on the MSt in Literature and Arts as the course is part-time, which enabled me to balance work and study, and the Residences provided a great student experience.
 The class discussions were wonderful as students came from all over the world and are of different ages and backgrounds, so everyone brought their own life experiences and knowledge to the table.

 'The amount of reading required for the course was a challenge, particularly in the run-up to a Residence as I did not want to arrive in Oxford feeling under-prepared.
 Some modules have longer reading lists than others but whatever the subject, it really pays to put in the work before you arrive.
 The Residence then becomes a space to develop your thoughts and to bounce ideas off the tutors and other students and is much more valuable as a result.